How to install VMware vSphere vCenter 6.5

 This again will consume some time.
 Once complete, click Close.

-References
+References on vSphere

 VMware vSphere 6.5 Documentation Center